zephyrproject-rtos/zephyr/doc/kernel/threads/nothread.rst

 * Simple event-driven applications
 * Examples intended to demonstrate core functionality

-Thread support can be disabled in Zephyr by setting :kconfig:option:`CONFIG_MULTITHREADING` to ``n``.
+Thread support can be disabled by setting :kconfig:option:`CONFIG_MULTITHREADING` to ``n``.
 Since this configuration has a significant impact on Zephyr's functionality and testing of it has been limited, there are conditions on what can be expected to work in